10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 Booking tip: Sensitive to noise and want a quiet room?
 Ask for room 6, 7, 8, 9 nearest to the pool and furthest from restaurant.

-We loved the on-site restaurant and dining on the open-air deck at sunset, but it is also within walking distance from a slew of wonderful cafes, cocktail bars and restaurants – you could go to a different one for breakfast, lunch and dinner for an entire week without eating at the same place twice!
-Try Monsieur Spoon, Meraki, Zali, Honey, Baked, Shelter and Arte.
+We loved the on-site restaurant, Kilo, and dining on the open-air deck at sunset, but it is also within walking distance from a slew of wonderful cafes, cocktail bars and restaurants – you could go to a different one for breakfast, lunch and dinner for an entire week without eating at the same place twice!
+Try Bokashi across the street, WOODS, Cumulus, Zali, Honey, Baked, Shelter and Arte.

 The surf at Pererenan Beach is perfect for intermediate to advanced surfers, with plenty of right and left handers peeling down the shoreline.
 Those looking for even more beaches can venture towards Echo Beach or Canggu Beach, or simply go for a dip in the sun-dappled MASMARA pool.